angrytoad/ov-demo/README.md

 Mobx is being used as a state manager as its very easy to slot into an app and just works really well without needing to add a whole bunch of boilerplate.

+I just used the national carbon intensity as I know there is a way to pass a postcode into the regional endpoint but the postcode is tied up in the address field as a single string and to be honest didn't want to spend the time fiddling with regex to try and extract it, if the postcode was a separate field from the openvolt API I would have used that instead for more accuracy.
+It would be worth considering making that address field an object and having each line a separate value in the future as having access to the postcode without needing to extract it would have been very useful in this case.

 I chose not to use a styling framework as its a bit overkill for something like this.
 Also i'm a big believer in understanding the fundamentals and having a good understanding of CSS without needing to spam classes onto